-Defining natural language processing and its impact on business intelligence
+Our team breaks down what natural language processing is and its impact on business intelligence.

 Language is a fundamental communication tool.
 Humans use language to convey information and meaning and as a species, humans are fundamentally good at attributing language to the context of our world.
 We do this through semantic cues—which could be words, signs, or images that provide a closer connection to the thing they represent in the real world.